When was the last time you visited Ottawa, Canada’s capital?

 Le Germain Byward Market

-It’s positioned in a prime location, close to many restaurants and activities to enjoy while you visit the capitol city.
+It’s positioned in a prime location, close to many restaurants and activities to enjoy while you visit the capital city.
 I stayed there for two blissful nights.

 Food and drink